Kareem Abdul-Jabbar Fast Facts

-(CNN)Here is a look at the life of philanthropist, writer and NBA Hall of Fame center Kareem Abdul-Jabbar.
+(CNN)Here is a look at the life of philanthropist, best-selling author and NBA Hall of Fame center Kareem Abdul-Jabbar.

 Personal: